Automatic Generation of Conversational Interfaces for Tabular Data Analysis: Related Work

 \section{Related Work}

 In this section, we compare our approach with other works focusing on the exploration and exploitation of tabular data by non-technical people.

-A first group of works focuses on the generation of charts and interactive dashboards\cite{wu2021multivision} to help users filter and view the data they want.
-Socrata\footnote{\url{https://dev.socrata.com/}} is a popular tool for building such interfaces in the world of open data.
-However, while really useful to see trends and global data perspectives, this approach is not suitable to answer concrete adhoc questions on specific aspects of the data.
+A first group of works (\emph{e.g.}, Socrata\footnote{\url{https://dev.socrata.com/}}) focuses on the generation of charts and interactive dashboards \cite{wu2021multivision} to help users filter and view the data they want.
+However, while really useful to see trends and global data perspectives, these works cannot be used to answer concrete adhoc questions on specific aspects of the data.

 Other approaches opt for a direct English-to-SQL translation when querying tabular data, such as \cite{TheNLPtoSQLWeUse, abraham2022tablequery, raffel2020exploring}.
-On the one hand, they attempt to answer any question, not just those that match a predefined intent.
-On the other hand, they are in fact constrained in the questions they understand as they have been trained with pairs of <English,SQL> training sets of limited complexity.
-But a major issue is that they can generate wrong translations and therefore come up with wrong factual answers.
-This latter issue is also the main concern with generative chatbots based on large language models (LLMs) that could also be used to chat with the citizens.
-They tend to ``hallucinate'' and invent facts, which is something too risky for a public-facing chatbot, especially for a government administration.
-Note that we acknowledge the benefits of the above English-to-SQL approaches as a complementary strategy, as we do in our own framework (see Section \ref{section:chatbot-outline}) but they are, so far, not a good option as the core solution\cite{shwartz2022tabular}.
+The major concern with these ``uncontrolled'' translations is that they can generate wrong queries and therefore come up with wrong factual answers.
+This latter issue is also the main concern with generative chatbots based on LLMs that could also be used to chat with the citizens.
+They tend to ``hallucinate'' and invent facts, which is something too risky for a public-facing chatbot, especially for a government administration \cite{shwartz2022tabular}.